dfrappart/AKSLab/06_Kubernetes_PVC_StorageClass.md

 yumemaru@Azure:~/LabAKS$ export STORAGE_KEY=$(az storage account keys list --resource-group $STARG --account-name $STAName --query "[0].value" -o tsv)

 ```
-Alternatively, you can also nagivate to the Azure Portal to locate the storage acocunt, the access key.
+Alternatively, you can also nagivate to the Azure Portal to locate the storage account, the access key.
-Verify the existence of an azure file share and xwhat it contains.
+Verify the existence of an azure file share and what it contains.

 ```bash